karlnapf/shogun-wiki/Google-Summer-of-Code-2016-Projects.md

 **[Mentors (and students) this year](GSoC_2016_mentors_students)**

 # Projects
-**ALL** students will be required to document existing Shogun code on a weekly basis during GSoC.
+**Bold** projects are more likely to happen. **ALL** students will be required to document existing Shogun code on a weekly basis during GSoC.
 We need a list of all methods in Shogun, along with slim documentation on how to use them.
 Details to follow!

 ## Improving Shogun
 These are roughly ordered in our priority in them.
-Most of them *do not* focus on Machine Learning but rather on software engineering. **Bold** projects are more likely to happen than non-bold ones.
+Most of them *do not* focus on Machine Learning but rather on software engineering.

  * [**Easy installation on major platforms**](GSoC_2015_project_installation)
  * [**A Shogun cookbook**](GSoC_2016_project_cookbook)